On this page:

 - Get tested.
 Contact your healthcare provider to ask about getting tested.
 There are many COVID-19 test sites in Virginia.

-- If you develop symptoms, you should get tested immediately.
+- If you develop symptoms, you should get tested immediately, even if you already had a negative test.

 - Even if you do not have symptoms and your COVID-19 test is negative, you will still need to monitor your symptoms for the full 14 days and stay home for at least 7 days.
 It is safest to stay home for 14 days.